chase-seibert/old-blog/_posts/2017-05-26-react-native-six-months-in.md

 ## Performance

 We have seen persistent issues with app performance, particularly around the time to switch between tabs in the navigation.
+That issue seems to be due to a bug in our navigation library, `react-native-router-flux`.
+But it's important to call out that performance is largely dependent on getting React basics right.
-For this issue, we feel confident that we're simply not following React best practices, and that many components are being rendered behind the scenes which are not actually on the screen.
-But, the performance has been good enough that we have not dedicated time to look into it further.
+Performance has been good enough that we have not dedicated time to look into it further.
 In general, we still don't think there is anything that most apps need to do for which React Native will not perform well, except maybe custom animations.